 The Benefits of Our Campus

 Those who attend outpatient rehabilitation through FHE have access to all the opportunities available on our campus.
 That includes medical resources, behavioral health programming, women’s health support, advanced diagnostics, holistic services like acupuncture and cognitive fitness, and spiritual guidance.
-As our property hosts a large patient population and numerous medical professionals, we are able to provide a wonderful environment for those in pursuit of recovery.
+As our property hosts a large patient population and numerous medical licensed professionals, we are able to provide a wonderful environment for those in pursuit of recovery.

 We believe that the unique nature of our facility makes our outpatient programming a valuable opportunity for those at all stages of recovery, offering access to models of care that aren’t necessarily available anywhere else.
 Those on our campus also work in close proximity to our alumni community, which can provide insight into what lies ahead after successful outpatient program completion.